Mitanshk01/DistributedSystems_A1_Scripts/README.md

   Each line represents the test case number and the corresponding marks.

-- **`Note`**: For Problem 3.3, the script has not been added yet.
+- For Problem 3.3, the script has not been added yet.
 You can test Problems 3.1 and 3.2 for now.
+- **`Note`**: Currently, support for C/C++/Python exists in the test script.

 ## Running Instructions